-Chances are, you’ve heard of both Lyft and Uber, two widely popular and convenient ride-sharing services.
-You may have even used one of the apps after a night out with friends, to get to the airport or avoid the tedious task of finding a parking spot.
+Chances are, you’ve called an Uber or Lyft after a night out with friends, to get to the airport or avoid the tedious task of finding a parking spot.
 In 2015, Business Insider reported that Uber had doubled their number of active drivers in the United States from the previous year, amounting to 327,000 active drivers on the road, while Lyft reported employing 100,000-plus drivers across the country.

 Companies like Uber and Lyft have helped to alleviate the trouble of hailing a cab, which can often be expensive.
 But what happens when these ride-sharing apps are used for illegal activity?
 An alarming trend shows that Lyft and Uber drivers are sexually assaulting their passengers, and hundreds of cases have been reported so far.

 Being a victim of sexual assault is a serious matter.
 If you or someone you know has been assaulted, start the healing process by sharing about your experience with a professional in private.

 To better understand your rights and how to move forward after an assault by a ride-share driver, read through the shared information.

 Were you sexually assaulted by a ride-share driver?
 Sometimes, it can be difficult to tell.
 Though Uber’s Code of Conduct states,

 “Commenting on appearance, asking overly personal questions and making unwanted physical contact is inappropriate,”

 there is nothing in writing that specifies the illegal actions or consequences of unwanted sexual, physical, verbal or aggressive contact.

 However, there are ways to know if you’ve been sexually assaulted.